-A detailed break-up of the IELTS speaking exam and an explanations of what is expected of your on the test day should help you study for this part of the test.
-The utility of the IELTS speaking exam is that it tests the very ability of a test taker to converse with another person in the English language.
+A detailed break-up of the speaking exam and explanations of what is expected of your on the test day should help you study for this part of the test.
+The utility of this section of IELTS is that it tests the ability of a test taker to converse with another person in the English language.
 This means it tests sentence structure, use of grammar, diction, thought process, intonations, clarity and audibility etc. You should concern yourself with every aspect of speaking clearly.
-This is the best way to prepare for the IELTS speaking exam.
+This is the best way to prepare for the speaking exam.
 It is conducted as an interactive conversation between you and an expert examiner.
 This will last for anything between 11 to 14 minutes.
 You are to complete three tasks under this section.
 You should always remember to speak eloquently and answer elaborately.
-A break up of the three tasks for the IELTS speaking exam is available below:
+A break up of the three tasks for the speaking exam is available below:

-1) The first task on the IELTS speaking exam is to answer questions about your self.
+1) The first task on this section is to answer questions about your self.
 You will be questioned about general personal matters.
 This will give the examiner an insight into your use of the English language and also points or ideas to continue the conversation and move on to the next task.

-3) The third task on the IELTS speaking exam is where the test taker and the examiner continue to converse further about the topic the test taker spoke about in task 2.
-This is the final part of the IELTS speaking exam.
+3) The third task on the exam is where the test taker and the examiner continue to converse further about the topic the test taker spoke about in task 2.
+This is the final part of the exam.
 It will require you to be prepared for questions out of the blue which may require quick thinking and good command over English grammar.

 Terms and Conditions